 This telephone service offers confidential counselling support, information and referral options for anyone impacted by domestic or family violence or sexual assault.
 It is available 24 hours a day, 7 days a week.

 Crisis Care is a telephone information and counselling service for people in crisis needing urgent help, including those escaping domestic violence.
 It operates 24 hours, 7 days per week.
-More information can be found at the Crisis Care website
+When it is safe to do so you can contact Crisis Care by phoning them on (08) 9223 1111 or free call 1800 199 008.
+More information can be found at the Crisis Care website.

 Victims of Crime Reference Group WATOP

 The Victims of Crime Reference Group was established by the Attorney General to address victim-related issues and to help improve justice services to victims of crime in Western Australia.

 The website provides a list of resources in WA for urgent assistance and support groups, including the Family Violence Service that provides information and support in dealing with violence in intimate or family relationships.

 More information can be found at the Victims of Crime website.